junxit/us-congress-bills-114/metadata.md

 - 2016-02-29 — Committee on Indian Affairs.
 Reported by Senator Barrasso with an amendment in the nature of a substitute.
 With written report No. 114-217.
 - 2016-02-29 — Committee on Indian Affairs.
 Reported by Senator Barrasso with an amendment in the nature of a substitute.
 With written report No. 114-217.
 - 2016-02-29 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 378.
+- 2016-12-10 — Amendment SA 5184 agreed to in Senate by Unanimous Consent.
+- 2016-12-10 — Amendment SA 5184 proposed by Senator Portman for Senator Barrasso. (consideration: CR S7149) In the nature of a substitute.
+- 2016-12-10 — Measure laid before Senate by unanimous consent. (consideration: CR S7147-7149; text of measure as reported in Senate: CR S7147-7148)
+- 2016-12-10 — Passed Senate with an amendment by Unanimous Consent.
+- 2016-12-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2016-12-10 — Senate amendment agreed to: Amendment SA 5184 agreed to in Senate by Unanimous Consent.
+- 2016-12-10 — Senate amendment proposed (on the floor): Amendment SA 5184 proposed by Senator Portman for Senator Barrasso.(consideration: CR S7149)
+- 2016-12-10 — Senate amendment submitted
+- 2016-12-10 — The committee substitute withdrawn by Unanimous Consent. (consideration: CR S7148)